-We seek to demonstrate respect for basic human rights through the principles and policies contained in this Code, the Corporate Framework, and Company policies.
+We seek to demonstrate respect for basic human rights through the principles and policies contained in this Code, the Corporate Framework and the company policies.

-We support the principles contained in the Universal Declaration of Human Rights and seek to reflect these principles in the context of our business activities wherever possible, bearing in mind that the Declaration is aimed at nation states rather than businesses.
+We support the principles contained in the Universal Declaration of Human Rights and seek to reflect these in the context of its business activities wherever possible, bearing in mind the Declaration is aimed at nation states rather than businesses.

-We respect the human rights of our employees as set out in the International Labour Organization's Declaration on Fundamental Principles and Rights at Work.
-This includes: paying at least a statutory minimum wage; freedom of association; non-discrimination; the elimination of slavery such as forced, compulsory, bonded, and child labor; and the elimination of human trafficking, discrimination, and harassment in employment and occupation.
+We respect the human rights of our employees as set out in the International Labour Organization Declaration on Fundamental Principles and Rights at Work.
+This includes: paying at least a statutory minimum wage; freedom of association; non-discrimination; the elimination of slavery such as forced, compulsory, bonded and child labor; and the elimination of human trafficking and discrimination and harassment in employment and occupation.